peteyjoe/nodejs-route53-dyndns/README.md

 5. Installing required modules

-Clone the files into an empty folder, then download the required modules by typing these commands into the terminal
+Clone or download and copy the files on github into an empty folder, then download the required modules by typing these commands into the terminal

 ```bash
 cd /path/to/the/folder/where/you/cloned/the/files